vinukranaweera/rubiks-race-game/README.md

 * **GUI Framework:** Java Swing / AWT (Abstract Window Toolkit)
 * **Web Deployment:** [CheerpJ v4.3](https://leaningtech.com/cheerpj/) (Java bytecode to WebAssembly runtime architecture)
 * **Hosting Platform:** GitHub Pages

-## 💻 Local Desktop Setup

-If you prefer to download and run the executable application natively on your computer:

-### Prerequisites
-Make sure you have Java Runtime Environment (JRE) or Java Development Kit (JDK) 17 or higher installed.